lehuwu/tops/README.md

 `pm2 show tops`

-To stop Toychan after it has been started with `pm2`, issue the following command:
+To stop TOP Points after it has been started with `pm2`, issue the following command:

 `pm2 stop tops`